OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

     * Run all shop and module tests.
     * Check whether all tests are working and do not fail (prepare explanations for failing shop tests).

-.. todo: #HR 2025-04-08: OXVM is not used for a long time, please verif that docker sdk is mentioned in this documentation
+.. todo: OXDEV-9255: #HR 2025-04-08: OXVM is not used for a long time, please verify that docker sdk is mentioned in this documentation: zum Testen recipes benutzen; reuse blogpost text;